mikado-4410/posenet-python/README.md

 ## PoseNet Python

+This repository is a clone of rwightman/posenet-python that is under heavy refactoring to get it to work with the latest tfjs graph serialization and to expand it with the ResNet50 network, all on TF2.0.
+Heavy cleanup is to be expected when we get the basics running on all the latest models.
+Best look at the docker scripts to get things running.

 This repository contains a pure Python implementation (multi-pose only) of the Google TensorFlow.js Posenet model.
 For a (slightly faster) PyTorch implementation that followed from this, see (https://github.com/rwightman/posenet-pytorch)

 I first adapted the JS code more or less verbatim and found the performance was low so made some vectorized numpy/scipy version of a few key functions (named `_fast`).